-- your driver licence, industry authority, marine licence indicator or adult proof of age card information
+You may apply the release of information or documents collected by the department relevant to your driver licence, industry authority, marine licence indicator or adult proof of age card information.

 How do I apply if I am currently interstate, overseas or in a remote area?

-If you are requesting your own information from interstate, overseas or a remote area of Queensland you may lodge your release of information request by:
+If you are requesting the written release of your own information from interstate, overseas or a remote area of Queensland you may lodge your release of information request by:

 - providing certified copies† of the evidence of identity requirements detailed on the application form

 - providing a cheque or money order in Australian Dollars for the current fee.
 Alternatively, the fee may be paid directly into your account, which is linked to your driver licence number, at a driver licensing issuing centre.

 Note: If you choose to have someone pay the fee directly into your account, the fee must be paid prior to sending the completed application to the department.